TheArjunAgarwal/haskell2025/extra-typ/preface.typ

 If you follow this book, you will see that Haskell follows a mathematical style as closely as it can.
 So, if you can learn to express a few mathematical ideas precisely enough, Haskell _should_ become child's play.

 In order to test your knowledge and be sure that you are learning the correct meanings of things, it is encouraged that you try coding all the assignments, graded or otherwise.
+Also, it should be helpful to practice programming by getting problems from other sources as well.

+The beauty of practicing programming is that anyone can check their own solution by _running_ a few examples, so you can get lots of practice and _verify it by yourself_ too.

 But most importantly, remember to have fun!